A data model for biomolecular sequences, features, alignments, references

 BioXSD 1.1 is available at http://bioxsd.org/BioXSD-1.1.xsd.
 This stable version is available for implementations and open for additions and further requirements.
 Suggestions for changes are welcome and may be reflected in the future versions.
 This is the canonical Schema location to be imported in document XSDs (such as in Web services' WSDLs) or to be synchronised with.

-(There is no 'worked-around' version available yet for Web-service providers using Python for SOAP stack.
+(There is no 'worked-around' version available yet for Web-service providers using Python ZSI for their SOAP stack.
 It can, however, be available soon.
-Please contact email@example.com with urgent inquiries.)
+Please contact email@example.com with requests.)

 BioXSD 1.0 is available at http://bioxsd.org/BioXSD-1.0.xsd.
 This is the canonical Schema location to be imported in document XSDs (such as in Web services' WSDLs) or to be synchronised with.